MRFolio/quiz-app/README.md

 ### Special gotchas of this project (problems I faced, unique elements):

-One particular challenging part was when I wanted to simultaneously fetch data and redirect the user to a new page after a button click.
-Initially, I only managed to make one of the two to successfully work.
-The solution was to use **React Router** useHistory hook and the push method.
+One particular challenging part was when I wished to simultaneously fetch data and redirect the user to a new page after a button click.
+Initially, I asked for help from a more experienced developer friend, and the solution was to use React Router useHistory hook and the push method.
 I had to add the state which included the fetched questions data as an additional parameter `history.push({ pathname: '/questions', state: { questions } });`.

 I had never worked with an animations library before, so getting accustomed to **Framer Motion** was also an interesting learning experience.
 The documentation is quite extensive and there are a lot of options to choose from.
 It was time consuming to find exactly what I needed.
 I learned that tweaking animations to just feel right can be a never ending task.